htmlgxn/ytdl-nfo/README.md

 # ytdl-nfo

-A tool to download YouTube videos - with thumbnails and generate `.nfo` file for media server.
+A tool to download YouTube videos with thumbnails and generate a metadata `.nfo` file for media servers.
-Ideal for Jellyfin / Emby users.
+Ideal for Jellyfin / Emby users + archivists.

 ## Features
 - Downloads videos with subtitles, thumbnails, and `.nfo` metadata.